dochy-ksti/dochy/src/sample_test/sample_code/ref_and_enum.md

   }],
   {
    // ID is a keyword
-   // All the items of a Table must have string IDs
-   ID : "item1",
-   foo : 33,
+   // All the items of a Table must have a string ID ID : "item1", foo : 33,
   },